DO4TECH/01-Learn-Rust/README.md

 in the directory where the *docker-compose.yaml* file is saved.

-Once done you can access your brand new Rust development environment to *http://localhost:8080*
+Once done, the Rust development environment is accessible from *http://localhost:8080*

 ![](imgs/code-server.png)